 So how does this work?
 Well, ergonomics improves the way you work in several ways.
-First of all, you become more focused because you’re not worrying about an uncomfortable chair or the fact that your arms don’t seem to properly reach your keyboard.
+First, you become more focused because you’re not worrying about an uncomfortable chair or that your arms don’t seem to properly reach your keyboard and mouse.
 When there are fewer things to worry about, you can divert your full attention toward your work.
 Secondly, work becomes easier when your body is dealing with less stress.

 It Improves Your Overall Health

-There’s no shortage of incredible studies that have highlighted the health benefits of an ergonomic work area.
+There’s no shortage of incredible studies that have highlighted the health benefits of an ergonomic work area as noted by Reside Rentals in Smithfield.
 In fact, we don’t even know where to begin.
 Research has shown that an ergonomic setup can reduce or eliminate back and neck pain entirely.
 The CDC found that over half of workers experienced reduced back and neck pain with a standing desk.

-Choose a more ergonomic route, and you may also experience lowered blood sugar levels, better heart health, and a reduced risk of various musculoskeletal disorders.
+Choose a more ergonomic route, and you may experience lowered blood sugar levels, better heart health, and a reduced risk of musculoskeletal disorders.
 You might even discover that you’re taking fewer sick days after setting up your ergonomic workstation.
-There is a wealth of evidence that suggests a link between spine health and the strength of one’s immune system.
+A wealth of evidence suggests a link between spine health and the strength of one’s immune system.
 Overall, your health’s positive impact is one of the best reasons to make your home office more ergonomic.

 You’ll Save Money